Year by Year Design of the Residency Program

 A second, intermediate-level rotation through transfusion medicine is also often performed in year 3, although again this may be deferred to year 4.
 This allows residents to assume greater responsibility in the management of component therapy, transfusion work-ups, and therapeutic apheresis.

-A required cytogenetics month allows hands on exposure to the techniques of karyotyping and FISH analysis, as well as practical and didactic exposure to the application of cytogenetics to constitutional and acquired disorders.
+A required cytogenetics rotation in year 3 or 4 allows hands on exposure to the techniques of karyotyping and FISH analysis, as well as practical and didactic exposure to the application of cytogenetics to constitutional and acquired disorders.

-Additional months on surgical pathology (3-4) allow continued, in-depth refinement of subspecialty area expertise, as residents rotate through subspecialty areas for a second time.
+Additional rotations on surgical pathology (3-4) allow continued, in-depth refinement of subspecialty area expertise, as residents rotate through subspecialty areas for a second or third time.

 Residents may complete their Medical Examiner rotation in either the third or fourth year, providing additional training in autopsy prosection and introducing them to the specialized aspects of the forensic autopsy, crime-scene investigations, and courtroom experiences for criminal cases.